 Carefully remove the netting from the turkey breast and slice thinly.

-- Decrease the cook time by about 5 minutes for a three-pound turkey breast.
+- Decrease the cooking time by about 5 minutes for a three-pound turkey breast.

 - For crispier skin, transfer the cooked turkey breast to a baking pan and place it under the preheated broiler for a few minutes.

 - To substitute dried herbs for the fresh herbs, use a scant 1/2 teaspoon of dried for each 1 teaspoon of fresh.

 - For a richer gravy, add a tablespoon or two of heavy cream.